-The retention and preservation of urban and rural heritage items that tell nationally important stories offer the potential for culture and heritagebased tourism across the LGA.
+The retention and preservation of urban and rural heritage items that tell nationally important stories offer the potential for culture and heritage-based tourism across the LGA.
 Our challenge is to ensure the appropriate type of tourism while protecting the LGA's natural and heritage qualities.

-Principle 11: Medical and health care service is valued and promoted
+Principle 12: Medical and health care services are valued and promoted